-The EYLF Outcomes Meanings and Examples Posters provide detailed meanings for each of the 5 learning outcomes as well of examples of how each learning outcome can be implemented into practice.
-This is great to support Educators to understand the meaning of each of the indivudal learning outcomes and also assist Educators in knowing how to demonstrate the learning outcomes into the environment.
+The EYLF Outcomes Meanings and Examples provide detailed meanings for each of the 5 learning outcomes as well as examples of how each learning outcome can be implemented into practice.

-The EYLF In Action Posters provide examples of how each learning outcome can be demonstrated within the learning environment.
+EYLF Outcomes In Action provides examples of how each learning outcome can be demonstrated within the learning environment.
 These are great to display to show how children and Educators are actively engaging in each learning outcome.

 Toddlers have a greater understanding of the world around them by this stage.
 Their cognitive development (also known as intellectual development and thinking skills) continues… Read More